arrickx/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 Some of the potential use cases of the people counter app are
 - Store capacity checker - save labor cost and safer for workers during this COV-19 situations
-- Classroom attendants checker - validate the number of people to prevent fake attedants
+- Classroom attendants checker - validate the number of people to prevent fake attendants
 - Home security camera - notify for unusual show up in specific time range

 ## Assess Effects on End User Needs

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
-The potential effects of each of these are as
+The potential effects of each of these are
-- the room should has a normal lighting, not too bring or too dark, since this doesn't have a nightview camera.
+- the room should have normal lighting, not too bright or too dark since this doesn't have a night view camera.
 So it might fail if too dark or too bright that couldn't show the human shape.
-- try to avoid width angle lens since it might got distortion on the edge.
-So it might not able to recongnize that's a person.
+- try to avoid wide-angle lens since it might get distortion on the edge.
+So it might not able to recognize that's a person.